Brian Viglione: Solo career

 In addition to his various recording and touring work, he gives drumming workshops to help participants develop personal creativity on the instrument and has lectured at Harvard University, RISD, The Boston Day and Evening Academy, and other schools around the northeastern US.

-Viglione played drums on Fighting Naked, the debut album from his childhood friend Holly Brewer's band, HUMANWINE, released through Warner Music Group's Cordless Recordings.
+Viglione played drums on Fighting Naked, the debut album from his childhood friend Holly Brewer's band, H.U.M.A.N.W.I.N.E., released through Warner Music Group's Cordless Recordings.
 Through March and April 2007, he went on a US national tour to support this release.

 Shortly thereafter, he performed drums for the Nine Inch Nails album Ghosts I–IV on a drum kit he built on site out of scrap metal and found objects.
 "Collaborating with Trent on 'Ghosts' was a great experience and he really allowed it to be a truly creative atmosphere, in having me build a drum kit and allowing me to improvise my drum parts."
 Around that time, he also wrote, toured, and recorded with various artists including the likes of Jules Shear, Jesse Malin, Martin Bisi, and Franz Nicolay/Major General.

 Since January 2009, when not on the road, Viglione has performed with a number of artists and musicians at Dances Of Vice, a monthly Victorian and Jazz Age-themed cabaret in New York City.
 Past collaborators at Dances of Vice have included Nicki Jaine, Fern Knight, and The Ragwater Review.

 On November 8, 2009, an official press release was issued, announcing that Viglione would join up with Toronto-based rock outfit The Cliks for a handful of shows around New England in the fall and winter of 2009.
 These shows consisted of Viglione on drums, founder Lucas Silveira on guitar and vocals, and bassist Tobi Parks.

 In 2010, he recorded with Franz Nicolay and NYC folk singer Anthony da Costa.

 On January 29, 2011, he collaborated with pianist Viktoriya Yermolyeva on a live concert (VIGGIE & VIKA: Live in Iceland), where they performed heavy metal covers.

 From 2011 to 2013, he toured in Europe with NYC-based punk-cabaret band Botanica.
 He also played shows with Martin Bisi, The Land of Dreams, and Black Tape for a Blue Girl.

 From 2014 through 2016 Viglione collaborated with the German Wave Cabaret act Feline&Strange (female vocals, piano, cello, synths) on three records, LIES, TRUTHS, and OUT.

 In March 2015, Brian formed the band Scarlet Sails with Olya Fomina.
 Scarlet Sails recorded their debut album, Future From The Past, in December 2016, and after a successful Kickstarter campaign, it was released on April 10, 2017.

 In 2017, Brian appeared on Radiator King's album A Hollow Triumph After All.
 In 2019, he appeared on Radiator King's next album, Unborn Ghosts.
 He has been on several tours as Radiator King's drummer.